microsoft/TypeChat/README.md

 # TypeChat
-In this repo, we provide examples of and a library for an approach, called TypeChat, to creating NL interfaces.
+TypeChat is a design pattern and a library for creating natural language (NL) interfaces.
 We originally developed TypeChat to increase the safety of NL interfaces for applications that make permanent changes.
 TypeChat increases safety by incorporating the following steps into each interaction with a language model:

 1. Constrain language model output using a formal schema over the possible user requests.
 2. Validate that model output conforms to the schema.
 Repair non-conforming output through further language model interaction.